AlekUnderwater/uMCPIno/README.md

 The main differences between Master and Tributary nodes are:
 * a master node has SELECT flag is set to true by default
 * a tributary node should return the SELECT flag as soon as it transmits all the data to be transmitted
-* if for some reason a master node didn't receive the SELECT flag, it regains it by timeout
+* if for some reason a master node doesn't receive the SELECT flag, it regains it by timeout

 All control messages transfer the SELECT flag.